bkoz/roadshow/08-codechanges.md

 ###** Using GitHub Web Hooks **

+Webhooks from github will not work with the CDK because its IP address (and API server) are not routable to github.com.

+To simulate a web hook:

+1) Make code changes to https://github.com/YOUR_GITHUB_USER_NAME/openshift3mlbparks/blob/master/src/main/webapp/index.html on github.com

+2) Copy the generic web hook from the web console's build configuration and use curl from your laptop to POST the webhook.

+      curl -i -H "Accept: application/json" -H "X-HTTP-Method-Override: PUT" -X POST -k <GENERIC_WEBHOOK_URL_FROM_BUILD_CONFIG>

+The instructor may be able to demonstrate webhooks using a public facing OpenShift instance.

+The following write may be of interest when you have access to an OpenShift instance with a routable IP address.

 OpenShift 3 supports receiving webhooks from remote code repositories when code changes, including from GitHub.
 When a notification is received, a new build will be triggered on OpenShift.
 This allows for automated pipeline of